 Each of our landlord insurance tiers comes with landlord liability insurance included as standard.
 Also known as property owner’s liability, it protects you if you, a tenant or visitor is injured at the rental property as a result of an accident.

-What pitfalls should landlords look out for?
+What else should landlords look out for?

 If you’re in the process of becoming a landlord, our checklist is useful.
 And our guide to landlord responsibilities can also help you avoid the common problems that tend to crop up.